 Grafting May 1 It is time to do grafting procedures using scion wood that was collected last fall.
-This includes the spring version of the Jones (Dry) bud grafting method where one bud is used for each graft instead of a whole scion.
+This - includes the spring version of the Jones (Dry) bud grafting method where one bud is used for each graft instead of a whole scion.
+The bud will begin to grow immediately so don't restrict each graft instead of a whole scion.
 The bud will begin to grow immediately so don't restrict it's growth by inappropriate wrapping.

-May 15 Grafting will still be successful if the scion wood has been kept cold and dormant.
-June 1 It is getting too late for grafting since the new growth may not have time to harden for the winter.
-June 15 Support any vigorous new shoots that are growing from the grafts.
+- May 15 Grafting will still be successful if the scion wood has been kept cold and dormant. - June 1 It is getting too late for grafting since the new growth may not have time to harden for the winter - June 15 Support any vigorous new shoots that are growing from the grafts.
 They are prone to being broken of by the wind or by mechanical contact.
-Rub (i.e. remove new growth from below) the grafts.
-July 1 Rub below the grafts again and support any late vigorous shoots.
-August 1 Some rubbing below the grafts may be necessary.
-October 1 Scion wood for grafting next spring is mature enough to be collected for storage.
+Rub (i.e. remove new growth from below) the grafts. - July 1 Rub below the grafts again and support any late vigorous shoots. - August 1 Some rubbing below the grafts may be necessary. - October 1 Scion wood for grafting next spring is mature enough to be collected for storage.
 You will need to remove the leaves.
-Be careful not to tear the bark.
-November 1 This is a good date to collect scion wood for use next spring since most of the leaves will have fallen and severa cold and deep group have net yet arrived.
-Store the scien wood in have fallen and severe cold and deep snow have not yet arrived.
-Store the scion wood in barely moist peat moss (appears to be dry) in double poly bags at -3° to $+5^{\circ}$ C. Flip the packages over to distribute the condensation several times each month.
+Be careful not to tear the bark. - November 1 This is a good date to collect scion wood for use next spring since most of the leaves will have fallen and severe cold and deep snow have not yet arrived.
+Store the scion wood in barely moist peat moss (appears to be dry) in double poly bags at -3° to +5° C. Flip the packages over to distribute the condensation several times each month.